Visitor Expectations and Language Resource

 Building visibility of people who were enslaved at Arlington is essential to the story of Arlington House

-The National Park Service is committed to telling the stories of the all the enslaved people who are known to have lived and labored on the estate.
+The National Park Service is committed to telling the stories of the all the enslaved people who are known to have lived and labored on the plantation.
 Visitors to Arlington House will learn about the experience of enslaved people and view restored slave quarters and new exhibits.
 The National Park Service consulted with the living descendants of the Parks, Syphax, Branham, and Gray families as well as other subject matter experts to tell this more inclusive story.

 Changing land use by changing groups of people created layers of meaning at Arlington House

 Arlington House connects to many important figures, issues, and events in American history.
-Built between 1802 and 1818 by enslaved people on land that had been used by American Indians for more than 10,000 years, the house and grounds have served many purposes over the last 200 years: a memorial honoring George Washington, a family home for the Lee and Custis families, a plantation estate and home to the people who were enslaved at Arlington House, a military headquarters for Union troops, a community for emancipated enslaved people and a national cemetery.
+Built between 1802 and 1818 by enslaved people on land that had been used by American Indians for more than 10,000 years, the house and grounds have served many purposes over the last 200 years: a memorial honoring George Washington, a family home for the Lee and Custis families, a plantation estate and home to the people who were enslaved at Arlington House, a military headquarters for US Army troops, a community for emancipated enslaved people and a national cemetery.

 Values of Arlington House